• Skip to primary navigation

 • 4 cloves Garlic minced

-• 2 tablespoon Girl Carnivore Chick Fest
+• 2 tbsp Girl Carnivore Chick Fest

 • 4 – 6 cups low sodium Chicken broth